canonical/hotsos/defs/README.md

 ```
 myleaf:
-  prop1:
+  mp1:
     ...
-  prop2:
+  mp2:
     ...
 ```

-and both formats will resolved and accessed in the same way.
+and both formats will be resolved and accessed in the same way i.e.

 ```
-myleaf.mprop.prop1
-myleaf.mprop.prop2
+myleaf.mainprop.mp1
+myleaf.mainprop.mp2
 ```

+#### Context

+Every property object inherits a context object that is shared across all properties.
+This provides a way to share information across properties.

 #### Caching